The Process

 Kathy Lenart - Licensed Insolvency Trustee

 A consumer proposal can only be filed with a Licensed Insolvency Trustee.
 A referral is not required, and you can contact a local Licensed Insolvency Trustee directly to arrange an initial consultation.
-A listing of trustees can be obtained on The Office of the Superintendent of Bankruptcy website or on the Canadian Association of Insolvency and Restructuring Professionals website.
+A listing of Trustees can be obtained on The Office of the Superintendent of Bankruptcy website or on the Canadian Association of Insolvency and Restructuring Professionals website.

-Taylor Leibow has offices in Hamilton, Burlington, and St. Catharines where you will meet with an insolvency trustee to review your financial situation, explain the consumer proposal process, and analyze if a consumer proposal is the best solution for you for debt relief.
-The initial meeting is free of charge and currently can be performed in person, via telephone or virtually.
-As long as the consumer proposal offers more than your creditors will receive in a bankruptcy and the consumer proposal administrator is satisfied you can fulfill the terms offered, a proposal can be offered to your creditors.
-Consumer proposals can include unsecured credit card debt, lines of credit, income taxes owing to the Canada Revenue Agency and student loans if you completed your studies greater than seven years prior to filing the proposal.
+Taylor Leibow has offices in Hamilton, Burlington, and St. Catharines where you will meet with a Licensed Insolvency Trustee to review your financial situation, listen to them explain the consumer proposal process, and decide if a consumer proposal is the best solution for you to become debt free.
+The initial meeting is free of charge and currently can be performed either in person, via telephone or virtually.
+As long as the consumer proposal offers more to your creditors than they will receive in a bankruptcy and the Trustee is satisfied you can fulfill the terms offered, a proposal can be offered to your creditors.
+Consumer proposals can include unsecured credit card debt, lines of credit, payday loans, income taxes owing to the Canada Revenue Agency and student loans if you completed your studies greater than seven years prior to filing the proposal.

 Settle your debts